 Miles' old man, and a stunning defense attorney.
 He was the only one to make a mark on von Karma's performance record (before Nick came bungling along).
 He was also the victim of the DL-6 case, which would go on to have repercussions on many of the characters.
 In Ace Attorney Investigations 2, he became an Ascended Extra and is featured in plot-important flashbacks.

-- Badass Longcoat: Possessed a nice brown trenchcoat reminiscent of a Private Detective.
+- Badass Longcoat: Possessed a nice brown trenchcoat reminiscent of a Private Detective, and even gets mistaken for a detective.
 He wears it while playing as him, and it was later acquired by Raymond Shields along with his fedora.

 - Berserk Button: Does NOT take well to people hiding the truth because it's 'inconvenient' to them.
 As von Karma finds out...